bbottema/waitfor-condition/README.md

 waitfor-condition
 =========

-A simple utility that waits until a custom condition is met or until timeout.
+A simple NPM utility that waits until a custom condition is met or until timeout.

 ## Example